I. General Information

 If you fill out our online submission form to obtain more information from us regarding one of our products or services, you must submit information on how we may contact you such as your name, business name, title, address, telephone number and/or email address.
 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses and contact you regarding the subject matter of your inquiry.
 We will retain any information you submit so that we may more effectively communicate with you in the future.

-Information that you submit to induce us to contact you is never sold or rented to third parties.
+Information that you submit to induce us to contact you is never sold to or shared with third parties.

 We request information from you on our order forms and agreements.
 Like any vendor, to buy from us, you must provide contact information (like your name, business name, and address) and sometimes financial information (like credit card number and/or expiration date).
 All information you submit on an order form is used for billing purposes and to fill your orders only.
 It will never be sold, rented, or disclosed to third parties, except as necessary to complete the transaction (e.g., providing your credit card number to a payment processor).
 If we need to contact you regarding an order, we will use this information to contact you.